gbv/PICA-Data/README.md

 ## values( $path )

-Extract a list of subfield values from a PICA record based on a PICA path expression.
+Extract a list of subfield values from a PICA record based on a [PICA::Path](https://metacpan.org/pod/PICA::Path) expression.

 ## value( $path )